spiral/docs/framework/config.md

 > You can check if configuration exists using method `exists`.

 ## Config Object
-It is not very convenient to read the configuration in a form of arrays.
+It is not very convenient to read the configuration in the form of arrays.
 The framework provides the OOP abstraction to read your values.
 We can create this class manually or automatically generate it via `spiral/scaffolder`:

 ```php
 $ php app.php create:config app -r